 Showing a banner message using the Messages app

 The Messages app is a tool that allows you to send messages to individual users, groups or all users.
-This app is only available to the
+You can find the app in the Dev group.
+The Dev group is only available to the

 superuser role by default, as configured in app launcher permissions.